Cuneiform Tablet

 The Spiritual World of William Blake is an essay I wrote about the psychological symbols used in Blake's mythos and its ties to Gnosticism and the Book of Enoch.

-•List of Viziers provides some research information for the famed 18th and 19th dynasties of the Egyptian New Kingdom, including the "heretic" pharaoh Akhenaten.
+List of Egyptian Kings and Viziers shows a small table and some research information on the famed 18th and 19th dynasties of the Egyptian New Kingdom, including the "heretic" pharaoh Akhenaten.

 Email